FOOD & DRINK Food in London can be

 made fashionable (again) by Bridget Jones (at number

-192).
-Drink Beer - although Czech/German bottle beer is popular, traditional British beer should not be looked down on just because it's served at 'room temperature' (actually cellar temperature) and has a name like 'Old Scroat's throat remover'; the tradition of 'real ale' is a good one, given the economic climate and monopolisation of the market by a few companies.
+about public lavatories) is HERE.
+Beer - although Czech/German bottle beer is popular, traditional British beer should not be looked down on just because it's served at 'room temperature' (actually cellar temperature) and has a name like 'Old Scroat's throat remover'; the tradition of 'real ale' is a good one, given the economic climate and monopolisation of the market by a few companies.
 Real Ale is an acquired taste, but once acquired is rarely abandoned.
 Microbreweries often brew something that's a cross between standard and real ale.
-Most pubs are owned by brewing companies and won't
+Most pubs are owned by brewing companies and won't sell other beers - perhaps a 'guest ale' like old scroat's but generally pub ownership is seen as a business like any other.
+A Free House, rarer, can sell what it likes.
+Look out for a sticker for CAMRA the real ale accrediting body.
+See our Nightlife Page for details and pub recommendations.

 Search this site: